+The beagle comes in two sizes, the smaller of which is considered a “true” small dog breed.
 This dog stands less than 13 inches high (paw to shoulder) and weighs less than 20 pounds.

 The larger beagle breed stands 13 and 15 inches high (paw to shoulder) and weighs 20 to 30 pounds.

-The bichon frise will stand 9.5 to 11.5 inches tall (paw to shoulder) at maturity and weigh 12 to 18 pounds.
+The Bichon Frise will stand 9.5 to 11.5 inches tall (paw to shoulder) at maturity and weigh 12 to 18 pounds.

 This dog breed is smart and confident, with a curious and eager personality that takes well to training in a number of areas.

-The cairn terrier will stand 9.5 to 10 inches (paw to shoulder) in adulthood and weigh 13 to 14 pounds.
+The Cairn Terrier will stand 9.5 to 10 inches (paw to shoulder) in adulthood and weigh 13 to 14 pounds.

+The Cocker Spaniel is one of the small dog breeds that is considered generally quite healthy.
 There are two strains, however, the working line and the show line.

+These little dogs will stand 13.5 to 15.5 inches tall (paw to shoulder) at maturity and weigh 20 to 30 pounds.
 Females will stand about an inch shorter than males and can be as much as five pounds lighter.

 Likely because these dogs love children, family life and even other family pets (including cats).

 The Havanese will stand 8.5 to 11.5 inches high (paw to shoulder) in adulthood and weigh seven to 10 pounds.